tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/标准直播服务费用_intl_en.md

 #### Billing example

-- If you held a global LVB session that generated 1 TB of downstream traffic on January 1, 2021, then the LVB traffic fees you would need to pay on January 2, 2021 would be as follows:
+- If you held a global LVB session that generated 1 TB of downstream traffic on July 13, 2021, then the LVB traffic fees you would need to pay on July 14, 2021 would be as follows:
-  Daily traffic fees = 0.0759 (USD/GB) x 1,000 (GB) = 75.9 USD.
+Daily traffic fees = 0.0693 (USD/GB) x 1,000 (GB) = 69.3 USD.
-- By default, LVB fees are billed by downstream usage.
-However, upstream usage will also be billed when the ratio of upstream usage and downstream usage is larger than 1:10, and the daily upstream peak bandwidth exceeds 100 Mbps.
+-  By default, fees are billed by downstream usage.
+However, upstream usage will also be billed when the ratio of upstream usage and downstream usage is larger than 1:10 and the daily upstream peak bandwidth exceeds 100 Mbps.
 Upstream usage will be billed according to the same billing modes and tiered pricing rules as downstream usage.

 <span id="overseas_bandwidth)"></span>